KoninMikhail/social-analytics-dashboard-template/README.md

 <br />

 ## Request features ⚡
->Use [issue](https://github.com/helloheitz/html-social-analytics-dashboard/issues) and follow the rules :)
+>Use [issue](https://github.com/helloheitz/social-analytics-dashboard-template/issues) and follow the rules :)

 ## Report bug 🤬
->The data from repository is provided an "As is", without providing any guarantees.
-The user uses the data and other repository data at his own risk.
+>The data from repository is provided an "As is", without any guarantees.
+All the data provided is used at your own risk.
-**If you want report a bug** - use [issue](https://github.com/helloheitz/html-social-analytics-dashboard/issues)
+**If you want report a bug** - use [issue](https://github.com/helloheitz/social-analytics-dashboard-template/issues)

 <br />